bjacobe/100-days-of-code/log.md

 16. [Create a Custom Heading](https://www.freecodecamp.org/challenges/create-a-custom-heading)
 17. [Add Font Awesome Icons to our Buttons](https://www.freecodecamp.org/challenges/add-font-awesome-icons-to-our-buttons)
 18. [Add Font Awesome Icons to all of our Buttons](https://www.freecodecamp.org/challenges/add-font-awesome-icons-to-all-of-our-buttons)

+### [SKIP]: January 3rd, 2018

+**Today's Progress** I was bedridden all day today.
+No coding today but focusing on recovering and being 100%.
+This will be my one and only skip/cheat day where I don't code.

+**Thoughts:** Although I didn't code, I listened to some audio books I downloaded online.
+I've already read Don Norman's "Design of Everyday Things" but listening to the audio book is a whole other experience.

+**Link to work:**
+1. [Design of Everyday Things by Don Norman] (https://www.amazon.com/Design-Everyday-Things-Revised-Expanded/dp/0465050654/ref=asap_bc?ie=UTF8)